Lesterpaintstheworld/terminal-velocity/specifications.md

 ## Key Deliverables and Quality Metrics

+### Key Deliverables Extraction
+1. **Narrative Elements**:
+   - **Story Structure**: Identify the acts and chapters in the story, focusing on the progression from act 1 to act 4.
+   - **Character Arcs**: Extract character development details for key characters (e.g., Isabella Torres, Marcus Reynolds, AI protagonists).
+   - **Themes**: Document key themes such as AI autonomy, economic transformation, and human-AI relations.

+2. **Character Profiles**:
+   - **Main Characters**: Summarize profiles for main characters including motivations, backgrounds, and relationships.
+   - **Supporting Characters**: Identify and document minor characters and their roles in the narrative.

+3. **World-Building Components**:
+   - **Societal Structures**: Outline the societal implications of AI integration and the economic frameworks in place.
+   - **Cultural Context**: Summarize cultural landscapes and societal dynamics relevant to the narrative.

+### Specifications Organization
+1. **Structure**:
+   - **Sections**:
+     - **Introduction**: Overview of the narrative and its significance.
+     - **Character Development**: Detailed profiles and arcs for main and supporting characters.
+     - **Story Outline**: Act and chapter breakdowns with key scenes highlighted.
+     - **Thematic Analysis**: Exploration of major themes and their implications.
+     - **World-Building**: Detailed descriptions of societal and cultural contexts.

+2. **Subsections**:
+   - For each section, create subsections that delve into specific elements (e.g., character interactions, key moments, emotional beats).

+### Monitoring Changes
+1. **File Monitoring**:
+   - Set up a system to track changes in key files such as:
+     - `./story/act1/act1_outline.md`
+     - `./characters/character_development.md`
+     - `./themes/key_themes_and_character_arcs.md`
+   - Regularly review change logs to ensure specifications remain aligned with the latest narrative developments.

+2. **Documentation Consistency**:
+   - Ensure that all extracted specifications are updated in real-time as changes occur in the narrative or character developments.

 ### Quality Assessment Criteria
 - **Narrative Engagement**: Evaluate the ability of the narrative to captivate and maintain reader interest.
 - **Technical Accuracy**: Ensure that all technical elements are accurately represented and validated against credible sources.